-- 1. A financial derivative instrument is not taken into account when calculating the commitment if it meets both the following conditions: - The combined holding by the UCITS of a financial derivative instrument relating to a financial asset and cash is equivalent to holding a cash position in the given financial asset. - The financial derivative instrument is not considered to generate any incremental exposure and leverage or market risk.
+1. A financial derivative instrument is not taken into account when calculating the commitment if it meets both of the following conditions:

+- (a) The combined holding by the UCITS of a financial derivative instrument relating to a financial asset and cash which is invested in risk free assets is equivalent to holding a cash position in the given financial asset. - (b) The financial derivative instrument is not considered to generate any incremental exposure and leverage or market risk.

-13. As an example, assume that the UCITS invests in index future contracts and holds a cash position equal to the total notional of future contracts.
-This is equivalent to directly investing in index shares and the use of these financial derivative instruments (i.e. index futures) does not provide any incremental exposure
+- 14. As an example, assume that the UCITS invests in index future contracts and holds a cash position equal to the total underlying market value of future contracts.
+This is equivalent to directly investing in index shares and the use of these financial derivative instruments (i.e. index futures) does not provide any incremental exposure. - 15.
+Risk Free Assets: